 Entertaining for the holiday season should be something you look forward to; not something that you dread.
 I want you to think of this scene.
 Five or six close friends gathered in a room.
 A fire or candles lit, old Christmas tunes playing softly in the background.
 Small plates of appetizers on the coffee table between them.
-They’re exchanging Secret Santa gifts before they head to the table to have dinner.
+They’re exchanging Secret Santa gifts before they even head to the table to have dinner.

 This doesn’t have to be just a scene in your head.
 You can make it reality with only a few steps.
 What people crave most during the holiday season is togetherness.
 You could even just stop at the appetizers, or make the party start a little later and simply serve desserts.
 Whichever you choose to do, even an introvert can entertain this holiday with much success.